Die Stem van Suid-Afrika: Background and inception

 It was sung in English as well as Afrikaans from 1952 onward, with both versions having official status in the eyes of the state, while "God Save the Queen" did not cease to be a co-national anthem until May 1957, when it was dropped from that role.
 However, it remained the country's royal anthem until 1961, as it was a Commonwealth realm until that point.
 The poem originally had only three verses, but the government asked the author to add a fourth verse with a religious theme.
 The English version is for the most part a faithful translation of the Afrikaans version with a few minor changes.

 Composition

 It is uplifting in tone, addressing throughout of commitment to the Vaderland (Fatherland) and to God.
-However, it was generally disliked by black South Africans, who saw it as triumphalist and strongly associated it with the apartheid regime where one verse shows dedication to Afrikaners (though the specific mention of Afrikaners is omitted in the English version to avoid alienating the English speaking whites living in South Africa as they are not considered Afrikaners) and another to the Great Trek of the Voortrekkers.
+However, it was generally disliked by black South Africans, who saw it as triumphalist and strongly associated it with the apartheid regime where one verse shows dedication to Afrikaners (though the specific mention of Afrikaners is omitted in the English version to avoid alienating the British-descent Anglophone whites living in South Africa as they are not considered Afrikaners) and another to the Great Trek of the Voortrekkers.
 P. W. Botha, who was the state president of South Africa during the 1980s, was fond of the song and made his entourage sing it when they visited Switzerland during his presidency.